 Today you continue along the Danube cycleway between the hills of Hainburg and the Carpathian Mountains.
 Today’s ride is shorter to allow you time to arrive early to explore the Slovakian capital, Bratislava.
 Its, old town is for certain worth a visit.

 Today you can first explore Bratislava before continuing along the Danube cycleway on the very beautiful riparian cycle path to the border of Slovakia and Hungary near Kunovo.
-Then you continue in Hungary through Donasziget which was in the past actually located on an island on the Danube, then onto Mosonmagyarovar.
+Then you continue in Hungary through Donasziget which was in the past actually located on an island on the Danube, then onto Mosonmagyarovar, and then onto Gyor.

-You then take a short train ride to Györ which has a beautiful Baroque style old town to explore.
+You can shorten the day by taking a short train ride to Györ which has a beautiful Baroque style old town to explore.

 Today you have a chance to visit an Arabian horse breeding farm known as the National Stud of Babolna.
 Here there is a Stud Museum where you can learn about Hungarian horse breeding techniques and methods.
 Now you continue by bike through lush rolling hills and into the village of Komarom, you will find your accommodation in the favourite village of the renowned King Matthias.

 Today you cycle along the Slovakian side of the Danube passing quaint villages along the way.
 Soon you will reach Esztergom known as the Town of Bishops and Kings.
 A highlight here will be to visit the Basilica of Esztergom, the largest Catholic cathedral in Hungary.
 Then you pass the Roman fort of Kelemantia.